-To know how to speed up our program, we have to know where the "bottlenecks" are.
+We have to know where the "bottlenecks" are to know how to speed up our program.
 Bottlenecks are the slowest parts of the program that limit the rate that everything can progress.
-This allows us to concentrate our efforts on optimizing the areas which will give us the greatest speed improvement, instead of spending a lot of time optimizing functions that will lead to small performance improvements.
+Focussing on bottlenecks allows us to concentrate our efforts on optimizing the areas which will give us the greatest speed improvement, instead of spending a lot of time optimizing functions that will lead to small performance improvements.

 For the CPU, the easiest way to identify bottlenecks is to use a profiler.

 Profilers run alongside your program and take timing measurements to work out what proportion of time is spent in each function.

 The Godot IDE conveniently has a built-in profiler.
 It does not run every time you start your project: it must be manually started and stopped.
 This is because, like most profilers, recording these timing measurements can slow down your project significantly.

 After profiling, you can look back at the results for a frame.

 We can see the cost of built-in processes such as physics and audio, as well as seeing the cost of our own scripting functions at the bottom.